 Don’t worry - even if you’re nervous in the beginning, almost everyone leaves their shoot saying, “That was so comfortable... and fun!”
 I swear to you!
 I consider it one of the most important parts of my job as a headshots photographer -- to help you relax.

 If you're an actor, casting directors and agents want to see the "real you" in your headshot.
-And one way to make sure we capture that is to take a lot of pictures.
-I mean A LOT.
-That’s why I insist upon a minimum of one hour of shoot time.
-The more we shoot, the more comfortable you become and the more the real you has a chance to shine through in your headshot.
+One way to make sure we capture that is to take a lot of pictures.
+And I mean A LOT.
+That’s why I insist upon a minimum of one hour to photograph you.
+The more we shoot, the more comfortable you become and the more the real begins to shine through in your headshot.

 This is even more true if you're NOT an actor!
 It takes time to get used to being photographed, and the longer we shoot, the better and more natural your headshot is going to look -- whether you're a seasoned performer or a lawyer with zero experience in front of the camera.

 The process begins with taking the time to find the best lighting for your face.
-Not all lighting works equally well on every person, so I take care to customize the lighting to your particular bone structure.
+Not all lighting works equally on all people, so I take care to customize the lighting to your particular bone structure.
 We also spend time finding your best angles.

 The beauty of shooting digitally is we get to see your headshots as we go along, to make sure we’re on the right track.
 This way we can make any needed adjustments to makeup, clothing, and lighting early on, and get the most out of your session.
 Best of all, it gives you vital feedback on how you're expressions are coming across on camera.

 The headshot session is very collaborative.
 I want to hear what you are looking for, what you like and don’t like, and any fun ideas you might have for getting a special shot.

 Again, if you’re uneasy being photographed, please don’t worry!
 I will guide you through every step of the process.
 Using proven techniques, I’ll help you to relax and shine through in your headshots... and look your best doing it.
 The shyest people in the world end up posing like complete divas - I love it!